statorworks/LINUX_EXAMPLES/README.md

 -If there is some system preparation needed to run the application, the instructions are at the top of the header file.

-Just copy the project folder as is and open the Geany project.
+Just copy the project folder to root/Desktop/PROJECTS/<project> as is and open the Geany project.

 Enjoy!